PriyankaMaru28/WordSnap_Analyzer/README.md

 # WordSnap Analyzer

-WordSnap Analyzer is an AI keyword extractor used to get keywords from text using Open AI's completions Api to extract text from a given paragraph.
+WordSnap Analyzer is an SEO-like tool/keyword extractor used to extract keywords from text pasted.
+It uses Open AI's completions Api to extract text from a paragraph.
 This project aims to learn and explore Open AI's API.

 # Getting Started